 I am Foluke Ifejola Adebisi and this is my blog.

 Within this blog I have explored these concepts in different ways; through academic ramblings, humour, poetry, personal reflection, reviews of movies, TV and documentaries, among other things.
-For example in the poem, Child, You are Black, I and reflecting on how Blackness and Africanness converge in pain, agony and oppression, saying:
+For example in the poem, Child, You are Black, I reflect on how Blackness and Africanness often converge in pain, agony and oppression.